-Pardee Center personnel have contributed forecasting expertise to the last three of the U.S. National Intelligence Council’s quadrennial Global Trends reports, most recently Global Trends 2030.
+Pardee Center personnel have contributed forecasting expertise to three of the U.S. National Intelligence Council’s quadrennial Global Trends reports, most recently Global Trends 2030.
 These are forward-looking documents prepared for delivery to the incoming or re-elected President and designed to aid policy makers by highlighting alternative futures for key geopolitical issues.

 Our partnership with the U.S. Army Future Studies Group (previously the Chief of Staff of the Army's Strategic Studies Group) explores the future operational environment for the US Army using new structured datasets and our existing modeling tools, including the IFs model.
 Our database creation efforts focus on measuring military hardware to construct indices of hard capabilities, military capital stocks, and bilateral “reach.”